LucasDelfino92/morrowindsharp/modlist.md

 ## CONFLICT NOTES

-None of these mods' assets conflict with one another.

 **- What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp** will conflict with **Clean_Severa Magia Fix.esp**, as they both edit the NPC Severa Magia.

 - The following records must be deleted from **What is something that can be perceived with one of your senses of life - Something edgy related to death, my brother.esp** using TESAME:
     - NPC - **severa magia**.
 - [**Follow the instructions here**](https://github.com/Sigourn/morrowind-improved/blob/master/mwtools.md#tesame) on how to delete records using TESAME.

-None of these mods' plugins will conflict with one another anymore.

-Remember to re-run **TES3Merge** to regenerate your **Merged Objects.esp** after installing new plugins.

-## LOAD ORDER

-[**Refer to this section**](https://github.com/Sigourn/morrowind-improved/blob/master/readme.md#mod-order-and-load-order) to know what the appropiate mod order and plugin load order is for these mods.

 # VISUALS